Electric power system: Protective devices

 In higher powered applications, the protective relays that detect a fault and initiate a trip are separate from the circuit breaker.
 Early relays worked based upon electromagnetic principles similar to those mentioned in the previous paragraph, modern relays are application-specific computers that determine whether to trip based upon readings from the power system.
 Different relays will initiate trips depending upon different protection schemes.
 For example, an overcurrent relay might initiate a trip if the current on any phase exceeds a certain threshold whereas a set of differential relays might initiate a trip if the sum of currents between them indicates there may be current leaking to earth.
 The circuit breakers in higher powered applications are different too.
 Air is typically no longer sufficient to quench the arc that forms when the contacts are forced open so a variety of techniques are used.
 One of the most popular techniques is to keep the chamber enclosing the contacts flooded with sulfur hexafluoride (SF6)—a non-toxic gas with sound arc-quenching properties.
 Other techniques are discussed in the reference.

 The second problem, the inadequacy of fuses to act as the sole safety device in most power systems, is probably best resolved by the use of residual-current devices (RCDs).
 In any properly functioning electrical appliance, the current flowing into the appliance on the active line should equal the current flowing out of the appliance on the neutral line.
 A residual current device works by monitoring the active and neutral lines and tripping the active line if it notices a difference.
 Residual current devices require a separate neutral line for each phase and to be able to trip within a time frame before harm occurs.
-This is typically not a problem in most residential applications where standard wiring provides an active and neutral line for each appliance (that's why your power plugs always have at least two tongs) and the voltages are relatively low however these issues limit the effectiveness of RCDs in other applications such as industry.
+This is typically not a problem in most residential applications where standard wiring provides an active and neutral line for each appliance (that is why your power plugs always have at least two tongs) and the voltages are relatively low however these issues limit the effectiveness of RCDs in other applications such as industry.
 Even with the installation of an RCD, exposure to electricity can still prove fatal.